VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Loading_jupyter_notebooks.md

 # Using `galyleo` to connect to Jupyter notebooks

-`galyleo` is a utility command to help you launch Jupyter notebooks on high-performance computing (HPC) systems in a simple, secure way.
-To use `galyleo`, you need to first load the `galyleo` module on TSCC
+`galyleo` is a utility command to help you launch Jupyter notebooks on high-performance computing (HPC) systems.
+To use `galyleo`, you need to first load the `galyleo` module on TSCC:

 ```bash
 module load galyleo
 ```

 Note that we don't have to install `galyleo` because it is already comes pre-installed on TSCC.

 It can then be run in much the same way as a interactive job on TSCC.
 Here is an example command: